Dynamics of stochastic oscillator chains with harmonic and FPUT potentials: Introduction

 An illustrative example is provided by the celebrated Fermi-Pasta-Ulam-Tsingou (FPUT) model \cite{Fermi1955}, originally introduced to explore thermalization in nonlinear lattices.
 The FPUT chain revealed unexpected long-time correlations and slow relaxation, opening a research direction that connects ergodic theory, nonlinear dynamics, and statistical physics \cite{Ford92,Casetti1996,Gallavotti08,Benettin2018}.
 Another cornerstone is the Toda model \cite{Toda1967}, which describes a chain of particles with exponential nearest-neighbor interactions.
 Unlike the FPUT chain, the Toda chain is integrable and supports soliton solutions.
 Together, the FPUT and Toda models exemplify the subtle interplay between nonlinearity, integrability, and transport properties in deterministic oscillator chains \cite{Ford92,benettin2013fermi,benettin2021fpu}.

 Stochastic variants of oscillator chains have been introduced to simplify mathematical analysis and to model the effects of thermal fluctuations.
-Random noise can be incorporated either through stochastic perturbations of the equations of motion or by designing interacting particle systems whose invariant measures mimic those of oscillator chains \cite{Olla2004,Basile2009}.
+Random noise can be incorporated either through stochastic perturbations of the equations of motion or by designing interacting particle systems whose invariant measures mimic those of oscillator chains \cite{KipnisLandim,Basile2010}.
 Stochastic models often preserve key conservation laws, such as energy or momentum, while breaking others.
-However, their mathematical simplicity, compared to the complexity of deterministic dynamics, enables rigorous results on transport and scaling limits, thus shedding lights also on properties of deterministic systems, that can only be studied numerically.
-They provide testbeds for the interplay between microscopic reversibility, detailed balance, and macroscopic irreversibility \cite{Cugliandolo2009,PerezCervera2023}.
-In particular, they may help understand properties of one-dimensional deterministic systems, that appear to be peculiar because not found in usual thermodynamic systems, but still confirmed by accurate simulations, see {\em e.g.}\ Refs.\ \cite{hurtado2006breakdown,giberti2011anomalies,giberti2019temperature,giberti2019n,mejia2019heat,di2024microscopic}.
+However, their mathematical simplicity, compared to the complexity of deterministic dynamics, enables rigorous results on transport and scaling limits, thus shedding light also on properties of deterministic systems, that can only be studied numerically.
+They hence provide testbeds for studying the interplay between microscopic reversibility, detailed balance, and macroscopic irreversibility.
+In particular, they may help understand properties of one-dimensional deterministic systems, such as the breaking of local equilibrium and the onset of long-range correlations, that appear to be peculiar because not found in usual thermodynamic systems, but still confirmed by accurate simulations, see {\em e.g.}\ Refs.\ \cite{hurtado2006breakdown,giberti2011anomalies,giberti2019temperature,giberti2019n,mejia2019heat,di2024microscopic}.

-We investigate stochastic oscillator chains defined on a lattice (see, {\em e.g.}, \cite{CFPG2021} for an application to decohesion), whose dynamics follow either the Metropolis rule or a modified variant thereof, which breaks detailed balance at the interface between regions at different temperatures.
+We investigate stochastic \invisible{oscillator}particle chains defined on a lattice (see, {\em e.g.}, \cite{CFPG2021} for an application to decohesion), whose dynamics follow either the Metropolis rule or a modified variant thereof, which breaks detailed balance at the interface between regions at different temperatures.
 In particular, there are three regions characterized by an inverse temperature profile $\beta(x)$ on the lattice $\mathbb{Z}$, that is a step function taking different values in the three regions, thus allowing the onset of nonequilibrium stationary states.
 The main objective is to examine the effect of such spatially varying temperature profiles, designed to produce stochastic dynamics that are explicitly non-homogeneous in space.
 The resulting particles density profiles, obtained by calculating the average particle positions and their mean jump intensities - which can be interpreted as an analogue of kinetic energy in a continuous model - are discussed in detail.